elc1798/CAMazed/README.md

 + Run the program by pressing the "start" or "play" button at the top of the Processing IDE
++ Hold a printed maze, or one of the sample ones in the CAMazed directory, up to the webcam so it is fully displayed on the webcam display.
 + Press the 's' key and click where the start of the maze is.
 It is much advised that you use a black and white maze with different colored dots to signify the start and end, such as the ones provided in the CAMazed directory.